 Original Research Article

-Popillia cyanea Hope, 1831 (Coleoptera: Scarabaeidae): A New and Emerging Pest of Cowpea (Vigna unguiculata) in Garhwal range
+Popillia cyanea Hope, 1831 (Coleoptera: Scarabaeidae): A New and Emerging Pest of Cowpea (Vigna unguiculata L.) in Garhwal range

 ABSTRACT

 The present study reports the occurrence of Popillia cyanea Hope, 1831 (Coleoptera: Scarabaeidae) feeding on cowpea (Vigna unguiculata L.) for the first time in Uttarakhand, India.
 Field observations during the 2025 growing season revealed severe defoliation symptoms caused by adult beetles, particularly on flower, young leaves and tender shoots.
 The infestation was observed in the early morning and late evening hours, with the beetles aggregating in small groups on foliage.
 Characteristic metallic-green coloration and typical scarab morphology confirmed the species identity.
 The feeding activity resulted in skeletonized leaves and reduced photosynthetic area, leading to significant growth retardation and yield loss.
 This finding suggests a shift in host preference and highlights P. cyanea as an emerging pest of economic importance on cowpea in this region.
 Further investigations on its seasonal incidence, host range, and management strategies are warranted to mitigate future outbreaks.